 What’s the Difference Between All-Over Hair Color, Highlights, and Retouches?

 It’s easy to feel a little overwhelmed when it comes to hair color, especially when telling your hairstylist what you really want.
 What’s “hair contouring”?
 What about “balayage”?
-There are too many new terms to keep up with, it seems.
-But luckily, there are three hair color terms that are pretty universal and have remained consistent over the years: all-over color, highlights, and retouches.
+There are too many new hair color terms to keep up with, it seems.
+But luckily, all-over hair color, highlights, and retouches are the three basic hair color techniques to know.
 To help you with your quest for the perfect hair color, we’re going to define each one in no uncertain terms.

 Let’s start with the most basic hair coloring process.